KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 The <b>fulfillment</b> (Part II) contains instructions and data about how the consensus mechanism should evaluate the CryptoCondition.
 For example, the fulfillment could include an instruction to check a spending-transaction's electronic signature as well as the the `pubkey` associated with this signature.

-To spend a CC output, a node on the network sends a spending transaction that contains a CC input that fulfills the CC output's conditions.
+To spend a CC output of a transaction, a node on the network sends a spending transaction that contains a CC input that fulfills the CC output's condition.
 The consensus mechanism of the Smart Chain checks that the fulfillment is correct.
+For this it uses the C CryptoCondition library to evaluate the fulfillment of the spending transaction.
+The result of this evaluation is checked against the condition stored in the previous transaction output.

 For our example above of an electronic signature, the consensus mechanism runs the logical conditions and fulfillments of the CryptoCondition to verify the electronic signature with the provided pubkey.
 Then the validation logic calculates the fingerprint of the pubkey and checks it against the condition.